SandraM133/workforce-demand-analysis/README.md

 This produces a summarized view of typical sales patterns throughout the day.

 The resulting averages can be used as a simple forecast, assuming future days follow similar demand trends.
-This approach provides a clear baseline for understanding when higher sales are likely to occur and can support staffing and scheduling decisions.
+This approach provides a basic baseline for estimating busy periods and supporting staffing decisions.

 ---